osefatul/react-next-whatsapp2.0/README.md

 # WhatsApp clone:

-I built this clone using Javasript, react, next, redux, firestor-firebase, authentication-firebase, storage-firebase...
+### Intro
+I built this clone to apply my MERN stack and firebase knowledge, We also used server-side rendering concept in this project.
+Feel free to explore.

+### Details
-- We used nextJs. we will introduce and explore nextJs at the same time.
+We used nextJs. we will introduce and explore nextJs at the same time.
-- Pages directory - is for the rout pages. dont create any component file there.
-- components directory will be here for components files.
+Pages directory - is for the rout pages. dont create any component file there. components directory will be here for components files.

 - we will be using styled and Material UI components for css styling.